Overview

 Plant-Based Protein

 If you avoid meat but are comfortable eating eggs or dairy, those are high in protein.
 If you avoid all dairy, other plant sources high in protein are legumes, nuts, and seeds.
-Beans can range anywhere from around 7-40 g per cup, depending on the type of bean.
+Beans can range anywhere from around 7-40 g of protein per cup, depending on the type of bean.
 Soy is 8-33 g per cup, depending on whether it is raw or cooked and the kind of soy.
 Half of a cup of tofu has almost 22 grams of protein.
 One cup of almonds is about 29 g of protein, and one cup of sunflower seeds has 23 g of protein.
 Nearly all foods contain some amount of protein.
 To find out how much protein is in a particular food, you can view a comprehensive list of protein content in foods from the USDA.

 Soy

+Soy has emerged as a staple in plant-based diets in recent decades, primarily because of its high protein content.
+However, if you eat soy regularly, you should know some of its properties.
 94% of the soy grown in the United States is genetically modified.
-GMO crops are resistant to glyphosate, a potent herbicide, and soy is high in glyphosate residues.
-If you want to avoid GMO soy, you can look for products labeled organic or non-GMO.
+GMO crops are resistant to glyphosate, a potent herbicide; soy is high in glyphosate residues.
+If you want to avoid GMO soy, look for organic or non-GMO products.

-Soy also contains phytoestrogens, which are plant-based compounds that work like estrogen in the body.
+Soy also contains phytoestrogens, plant-based compounds that work like estrogen in the body.
 You have higher estrogen levels during pregnancy than you do during your entire non-pregnant life.
 One study found that consumption of soy increases phytoestrogens in amniotic fluid.
 Other research points to phytoestrogens affecting reproductive health.

 Protein Powder